Syrian-Open-Source/app-store-redirect/README.md

 1. **How do I configure this plugin?**

-   - Navigate to 'App Store Redirect' in the WordPress dashboard and set the Android and iOS app URLs.
+   - Navigate to 'App Redirect' in the WordPress dashboard and set the Android and iOS app URLs.

 2. **Why am I getting a 404 error when using this plugin?**
    - Ensure that your permalink settings are configured correctly.
 Also, check that the custom route matches your URL structure.